 According to a University of Utah School of Medicine report published at NCBI, chronic pain significantly impacts your overall health.
 One of the ways chronic pain can affect your health is by disrupting your sleep.
 According to a study released by the American Psychological Association, healthy sleep has been proven to be the single most important factor in predicting longevity.
 Healthy sleep is more influential than diet, exercise, or heredity for predicting longevity!

-Another negative health effect of chronic pain is it impairs your cognitive processes, brain function – even your your mood and your mental health.
+Another negative health effect of chronic pain is that it impairs your cognitive processes and brain function—even your your mood and your mental health.
 1 2 3

 As if that laundry list weren’t enough, the University of Utah study shows that chronic pain can even impact your cardiovascular health, not to mention your sexual function.